Testing for More than 20/20

 20/20 just means that a person can clearly see a certain letter on the standard eye chart (equivalent to what a person with normal vision should be able to see at 20 feet).
 There's so much more to healthy vision than 20/20!

-A comprehensive vision exam is recommended for all children (6-18 years) before they start school and every year while they are in school.
+A comprehensive vision exam is recommended for all children (6-18 years) before they start school and every year while they are in school, which cover evaluation of external and internal eye health, color vision and refraction for optical prescription, and screening visual analysis of the functional visual abilities.
 However, when a child struggles with reading and learning or is not achieving to his or her potential, a Neuro-Developmental Vision Evaluation is needed.

 In addition, if you have a younger child (toddler to 5 years) who has an eye turn (Strabismus, Mata Juling斗鸡眼/斜视) or lazy eye (Amblyopia, Mata Malas 懒惰眼) you should schedule a Neuro-Developmental Vision Evaluation.
 A Neuro-Developmental Vision Evaluation is also necessary for adults who struggle with reading or who have had a head injury of some kind.